How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 The Roman Republic was the first known state in the western world to have a representative government, despite taking the form of a direct government in the Roman assemblies.
 The Roman model of governance would inspire many political thinkers over the centuries, and today’s modern representative democracies imitate more the Roman than the Greek model, because it was a state in which supreme power was held by the people and their elected representatives, and which had an elected or nominated leader. – Wikipedia

-Yes, the modern democracies imitate the Roman and the Greek model because they are republics and not democracies.
+Yes, modern democracies imitate the Roman and Greek models because they are republics, not democracies.

 The Roman Republican system is well explained in this video.